 With sealants, tooth brushing becomes easier and more effective against tooth decay.
 Sealants are typically applied to children’s teeth as a preventative measure during the formative years, when tooth decay is most prevalent, but may also be applied to adults’ teeth.

 Fluoride helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque, bacteria, and sugars in the mouth.
 Fluoride will help re-mineralize teeth that have been affected by decay, stopping the cavity process.
-Dr. Johnson may decide that that fluoride treatments need to be part of your overall treatment plan.
+Dr. Greenstein may decide that fluoride treatments need to be part of your overall treatment plan.
 Studies have found that the use of topical fluoride – found in mouthwashes, toothpastes and fluoride treatments – can help prevent the damage caused by tooth decay and make your teeth stronger and more resilient in the future.

 Patients may need additional fluoride treatments if they suffer from a range of oral health issues, including: